widoriezebos/Thoth/Documentation/Administration/Configuration.md

 renderer.1.extension
 : The extension to recognize this renderer.
 An example would be ‘pdf’, adding a parameter to a Thoth page URL ‘?output=pdf’ would then render the HTML version of that page with this renderer.
 Must be unique across renderers.
 Example: ‘pdf’

+renderer.1.mode
+: The type of input to produce for the custom renderer.
+Default is HTML but you can override this to RAW if you want the raw markdown source to serve as input.

 renderer.1.contenttype
 : The mime contenntype of the content rendered by this custom renderer.
 For PDF that would be ‘application/pdf’